 This course will provide you with academic knowledge, practical skills and professional experience in preparation for a future in English language teaching and further study in the field of linguistics.
 It will provide the tools and resources for you to reflect upon your professional practice and conduct your own research.
 It is ideal for students from all academic backgrounds as there are no subject-specific entry requirements, other than GCSE English.

-- Free flights to Thailand for an international study trip*
+- Free flights to an Asian destination for an international study trip*

 - Free internationally-recognised ESOL teaching qualification (worth £1350)**

 - Guaranteed interview at BGU for a Primary PGCE or Secondary English PGCE